Your I-O Psychology Certification Resource

 The certification process will include the following key steps:

-• Continuing Education: Certified professionals will need to complete ongoing professional development to maintain their credential.
+• Continuing Education: Certified professionals will complete ongoing professional development to maintain their credential.

 Who should pursue this certification?

-• I-O psychologists looking to distinguish themselves within their organizations and to potential clients.
+• Practicing I-O psychologists seeking a formal endorsement of their knowledge and skills by meeting a rigorous industry recognized standard beyond academic training.-O psychologists looking to distinguish themselves within their organizations and to potential clients.

 • Academics or researchers looking to validate their applied skills.